technology-toolbox/website/content/blog/jjameson/2021/10/04/is-hgsLZ7Rm-a-good-password.md

 > **Note:**
 >
-> It's probably worth noting that your actual passwords stored in Bitwarden are
+> It's probably worth noting that your passwords stored in Bitwarden are never
-> never actually sent to Troy's website.
-Rather this is accomplished by
+> actually sent to Troy's website.
+Rather this is accomplished by attempting to
-> attempting to partially match a hash of each password in Bitwarden against a
+> partially match a hash of each password in Bitwarden against a list of hashes
-> list of hashes for exposed passwords.
+> for exposed passwords.